 Construction of the entire lakefront development will be completed across a several stages to ensure that parts of the Lakefront Reserve always remain accessible.
 The first stage, which involves the construction of the boardwalk and terracing around the lake edge, is currently underway and is scheduled for completion mid 2021.
 Stages 2, 3 and 4 are also under construction and are set for completion at the end of 2021; they encompass the playground, carparking and new city cycleway connection.

-David Irwin, Grant Bailey, Nada Stanish, Travis McGee, Helen Kerr, Zach Barker, Sophie Fisher, Michael Chu, Dan Cole,
+David Irwin, Grant Bailey, Nada Stanish, Travis McGee, Helen Kerr, Zach Barker, Sophie Fisher, Michael Chu, Brad Coombs,

 Rotorua Lakes Council

 Campbell Contracting (Stages 2, 3 & 4)